CS-5100/Satellite/README.md

 # Satellite Coverage Analysis

-This repository provides tools to calculate unique coverage areas for a constellation of satellites.
-The project uses satellite Two-Line Element (TLE) data, geometric and geographic operations, and efficient spatial data processing methods to compute total and unique coverage areas.
-It leverages libraries like `pandas`, `geopandas`, `shapely`, and `pyorbital` for streamlined satellite and geographic data manipulation.
+This repository provides tools to determine optimal satellite positions for achieving maximum area coverage on Earth.
+By using Two-Line Element (TLE) data, geographic transformations, and spatial data processing, this project analyzes the unique coverage area of satellite constellations.
+It provides functions to calculate each satellite’s position in 3D Earth-Centered coordinates and to compute coverage overlap, enabling analysis and optimization of satellite configurations for efficient global coverage.

 ## Table of Contents